santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Media Upgrade Automation Feature.md

 The scheduling challenge is finding the sweet spot between searching frequently enough to find new upgrades quickly, while not overwhelming your indexers or system.

-### Scheduling Considerations

-**Application Differences** Since Radarr supports bulk searches but Sonarr doesn't, they have different throughput capabilities.
-Your scheduling strategy needs to account for this asymmetry.

 **Library Size Impact** Large libraries present unique challenges.
 If you have thousands of items, even searching each one monthly requires significant daily throughput.
 The scheduler needs to balance coverage with capacity.